wooey/Wooey/README.md

     git clone https://github.com/mfitzp/wooey
     cd wooey
     pip install -r requirements/dev.txt
-    python manage.py server

-You will see a pretty welcome screen.
+At this state you can either install a DBMS or use SQLite as a developer setup.

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration:
+Either way, run the following to create your app's database tables and perform the initial migration:

     python manage.py db init
     python manage.py db migrate
     python manage.py db upgrade
-    python manage.py server

-The server will start up.
-But you will see it is empty!
 To add the example scripts to the database and allow you to test also run:

     python manage.py build_scripts
     python manage.py find_scripts

 This will build (create JSON for Python scripts using argparse) and then add them to the database.
+You can now start up the server using:

+    python manage.py server

 In another shell, start the temporary dev 'daemon' (which is nothing of the sort, yet) using: